dmcomm/dmcomm.github.io/pages/xros_mini.md

   * 3 bits?: always 0?
   * 5 bits: HitMe.
 Read bits from the right.
 1 = I was hit.
 0 = I dodged.
 The device who goes second inverts these bits; but if the device who goes first receives incorrect hit bits in the response, it ignores them when calculating the result.
   * 4 bits: always 7
+* Other notes
+  * There does not appear to be any "attribute" on these.
+  * The Digimon cannot battle while sick.

 ## Digimon